jimicek09/jimmyroberts.cz/Readme.md

 ## How to add text to the site
 1. Find the HTML file for the page you want to edit
 2. Add, edit or remove the text
-3. If you need to translate the text, add a `data-tk` attribute to the element containing the text and set a value for the translation. e.g. `data-tk="TEXT_ABOUT_ME"`.
-(Translation is in uppercase with underscores between words)
+3. If you need to translate the text, add a `data-tk`(a translate key) attribute to the text element and set a value for the translation key. e.g. `data-tk="TEXT_ABOUT_ME"`.
+(The translation key is in uppercase with underscores between words)
-4. if you want to edit the app.js file add a translation and both the translation texts for each language.
+4. if you want to edit the app.js file and add a translation key add both the translation texts for each language.
 5. Commit and push the changes to the `main` branch of the repository.
-The site will be automatically appear to the public URL by Netlify.
+The site will automatically appear on the public URL by Netlify.